Due to the nature of the funeral rites of the Torajan people (such as animal sacrifice) this article may disturb some readers.

 The coffin was taken down from the platform and the family performed a traditional dance with red ribbons before the men hauled the coffin up into a Tongkonan – the traditional ancestral houses.

 There was a sudden excitement and my guide explained fervently that they were bringing in the bull.

-They lead the bull by the nose into the centre of the platforms for all to see and produced a knife.
+They lead the bull by the nose into space in the centre of the platforms for all to see and produced a knife.
 They proceeded to slit the bull’s throat and the poor thing thrashed around whilst blood sprayed from it’s artery.
 It took a long time for it to collapse to the floor and die.

-My guide explained that they should have used a longer knife as usually it should be quick and painless though this did little to console how I was feeling.
+My guide explained that they should have used a longer knife as usually, it should be quick and painless though this did little to console how I was feeling.

 He said that the spirit of their ancestors could not pass on until a bull had been sacrificed.
 Apparently, at the funerals of more wealthy families, up to 40 bulls could be slaughtered.
 The cost of the bulls compared to what an average family earns is also very high, proving the significance it holds to them.